hj151mids/aipi_531_group_c/README.md

 Author: Ya-Yun Huang, Haoliang Jiang, Yufei Lei, Chloe Liu

 ## Introduction
-This project focuses on improving the performance of product recommender with the help of including the features of both users and items.
-We trained different session based product recommenders using SNQN reinforcement learning.
-We compared the performances of our recommenders using two different offline evaluation metrics (NDCG and HR).
+In this class project for AIPI 531, we used E-Commerce datasets Retail Rocket and H&M provided by instructors.
+Our task was to train different session based product recommenders with the help of SNQN reinforcement learning for E-commerce use cases and evaluate if the inclusion of side information such as item features for cold start will improve the performance of the recommender.
+We trained our baseline supervised learning recommender, which is GRU4Rec with Q-Learning being turned off, on the Retail Rocket dataset.
+After that, on each dataset, we trained two Deep-RL SNQN recommender (Q-Learning on), that are GRU4Rec mixing feature network and GRU4Rec alone.
+Not least, we used two different offline evaluation metrics (NDCG and HR) to evaluate how well our recommenders were doing.
 Our findings suggest that the inclusion of a feature network can potentially improve the performance of a product recommender when adequate training time and computation capacity is provided.

 ## Literature Review
 Reinforcement Learning is a type of machine learning that allows an agent to learn how to behave in an environment by trial and error.
 In the context of recommender systems, RL can be used to learn how to recommend items to users in a way that maximizes their satisfaction.